soygul/koan/README.md

 # KOAN Stack
 [![Build Status](https://travis-ci.org/soygul/koan.png)](https://travis-ci.org/soygul/koan)

-KOAN is a boilerplate that provides a nice starting point for [Koa](http://koajs.com/), [AngularJS](http://angularjs.org/), and [Node.js](http://www.nodejs.org/) based applications.
+KOAN stack is a boilerplate that provides a nice starting point for [Koa](http://koajs.com/), [AngularJS](http://angularjs.org/), and [Node.js](http://www.nodejs.org/) based applications.
 It is designed to give you quick and organized way to start development of KOAN based Web apps with additional useful modules like [MongoDB](http://www.mongodb.org/), [Passport](http://passportjs.org/) and [Grunt](http://gruntjs.com/) tasks, pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.

 ## Quick Start